Format of gene names

 IPF identifiers

-Identifiers of the form "IPF#.n" have been assigned at CandidaDB, where IPF stands for "Individual Protein File," "#" is an integer, and "n" is a version number or an informational tag (described in d'Enfert et al., 2005).
-CGD currently includes the IPF names that were archived in the Annotation Working Group's annotation file as of February 22nd, 2005, as well as some IPF names that CGD curators gathered from the published literature.
+C. albicans gene identifiers of the form "IPF#.n" have been assigned at CandidaDB, where IPF stands for "Individual Protein File," "#" is an integer, and "n" is a version number or an informational tag (described in d'Enfert et al., 2005).
+CGD currently includes the IPF names that were archived in the Annotation Working Group's annotation file as of February 22nd, 2005, some IPF names that CGD curators gathered from the published literature, as well as IPF names retrieved directly from CandidaDB.
 Where IPF identifiers have been assigned both to an orf and also to its allele, CGD includes both IPF identifiers as searchable aliases on the Locus page.

 A cautionary note about suffixes appended to gene names